-Update: On December 1, 2016, the Department of Housing and Urban Development announced the new and revised FHA loan limits for 2017.
-Most, but not all, counties in the U.S. will get higher limits in 2017 due to rising home values.
+On December 1, 2016, the Department of Housing and Urban Development announced the new and revised FHA loan limits for 2017.
+Most, but not all, counties in the U.S. received higher limits in 2017 due to rising home values.
 We have updated this page to reflect those changes.

 According to a HUD press release: In high-cost areas, the FHA national loan limit “ceiling” will increase from $625,500 in 2016, to $636,150 in 2017.
 Federal housing officials will also raise the “floor” from $271,050 to $275,665.
 The maximum claim amount for FHA-insured Home Equity Conversion Mortgages (HECMs), or reverse mortgages, will increase to $636,150.

 In all U.S. counties, the FHA loan limits either stayed the same or increased from 2016 – 2017.
 There were no counties with a decrease.
 Use the links above to find information for your county.

 The ‘Floor’ and ‘Ceiling’ Lending Caps

 According to the Department of Housing and Urban Development, the maximum FHA lending amount for high-cost metropolitan areas rose to $636,150 for calendar year 2017.
 In areas with lower housing costs, the FHA limit can be as low as $275,665.
 Obviously, there’s a broad spectrum in between.

 |Property Size||Low-Cost Area “Floor”||High-Cost Area “Ceiling”|